knoxa/linked-text/notes.md

 A span of text may _reference_ a person without necessarily be in a name.

+## XML

+The processes covered here both consume and produce XML data.
+They can be linked via XSL Transformations.
+I'll use standard formats where possible (XHTML, RDF/XML etc) but occassionaly  simple bespoke formats for intermediate files.
+The use of these is for review later.

 # TO DO

 1. Need a named template from add-uri to make a hash code.